04.17.2025Articles

 • Batch-to-batch consistency demands

-• Strict temperature control needs
+• Strict temperature and pH control requirements

-• Careful enzyme selection requirements
+• Careful enzyme selection and dosage optimization

 Conclusion

-• Rising demand for natural food ingredients
+• Rising demand for natural food ingredients that align with clean label trends

-• Expansion of the processed food industry
+• Expansion of the processed food industry in emerging markets

-• Technological advancements in enzyme engineering
+• Technological advancements in enzyme engineering enabling more precise control

-• Growing awareness of EMC benefits among food manufacturers
+• Growing awareness of EMC benefits among food manufacturers worldwide

 Contact